New York Court Records

 - Plea of Not Guilty

-The Defendant’s Information: This section contains identifying information about the vehicle and its operator.
-It includes the defendant’s name and address as well as the color, make, and model of the vehicle.
+The Defendant's Information: This section contains identifying information about the vehicle and its operator.
+It includes the defendant's name and address and the vehicle's color, make, and model.

-Charges: Provides details of the traffic infraction the defendant is accused of committing.
-This section also provides the location of the traffic violation and the ticketing officer’s information.
+Charges: Provides details of the traffic infraction the defendant is accused of.
+This section also provides the location of the traffic violation and the ticketing officer's information.

-Plea of Guilty: Complete this section if you choose to plead guilty and pay the ticket immediately.
+Plea of Guilty: Complete this section if you plead guilty and pay the ticket immediately.
 Mail the completed section to the court address before the due date.
-Note that choosing to plead “guilty with explanation” on the traffic ticket does not improve the chances of the court or TVB exonerating you.
+Choosing to plead "guilty with explanation" on the traffic ticket does not improve the chances of the court or TVB exonerating you.

 New York DMV License Violation Points

-Paying a traffic ticket and getting convicted for a traffic offense carry another penalty beside fines and court surcharges.
+Paying a traffic ticket and getting convicted for a traffic offense carries another penalty besides fines and court surcharges.
 These outcomes add violation points to your driving record.
 The table below breaks down points awarded for speeding violations:

 Different points are also awarded for other traffic law violations.
 These include: